rockstor/rockstor-doc/interface/storage/file_sharing/samba_ops.rst

 Press *Enter* and you will then be presented with a prompt for the username and password.
-As we set up the *Photos* share to be accessed by the user named *media_user*, we will enter its login and password:
+As we set up the *Photos* share to be accessed by the user named *media_user*, we will enter their login name and password:

 .. image:: /images/interface/storage/file_sharing/samba_ops/samba_access_win_login_prompt.png
    :align: center